July 11, 2018

 Our highly qualified and experienced physiotherapists can provide you with different methods of pain relief to suit your needs, and a variety of appropriate treatment techniques so that you can make a full recovery.

-Manual Mobilisation Therapy – These are passive movements that the therapist applies to the joints in and around the neck to increase range of movement, reduce stiffness and pain.
+These are passive movements that the therapist applies to the joints in and around the neck to increase the range of movement, and reduce stiffness and pain.

-Acupuncture – Can stimulate the body’s natural healing response, release pain-killing endorphins and improve functioning of the hormonal system
+Can stimulate the body’s natural healing response, release pain-killing endorphins and improve the functioning of the hormonal system

-Electrotherapy – Used to assist the natural healing process and reduce pain via an increase in energy (electrical, sound, light, magnetic or temperature).
+Used to assist the natural healing process and reduce pain via an increase in energy (electrical, sound, light, magnetic, or temperature).

-Exercise and Rehabilitation – A tailored exercise programme will be designed to target the right areas in order to regain strength and range of movement for normal function and long term management.
+A tailored exercise programme will be designed to target the right areas to regain strength and range of movement for normal function and long-term management.

-Ergonomic and Postural advise – Can help you manage your day to day activities whether you’re sitting at a desk, performing leisure activities or trying to get a good night’s sleep.
+Can help you manage your day-to-day activities whether you’re sitting at a desk, performing leisure activities, or trying to get a good night’s sleep.